norcams/iaas/docs/team/operations/local-repo.rst

 **Directories**: ``test``, ``prod``

-All mirrored repos used by UH IaaS can be accessed through a static and well known historic version using the *test* and *prod* interfaces.
+All mirrored repos used by NREC can be accessed through a static and well known historic version using the *test* and *prod* interfaces.
 By configuring the appropriate files in the internal **repo-admin** git repo, each repo might have a ``test`` and ``prod`` pointer linking to a specific snapshot of this